Raw materials and art – 22. Water and Renoir

 Geopolitically, dams can generate major tensions between countries that share the same river.
 Take the example of the Nile.

-Since 1959, Egypt has had a right of veto on all works that could modify the flow of the Nile.
+Since 1959, Egypt has had a right of veto on all works that might modify the flow of the Nile.
 Ethiopia, for its part, has built the so-called Renaissance dam to regain control over the flow of the river.

 The Egyptian government threatens to resort to arms if its water supply is no longer guaranteed.